-Amanda Stanton Spotted Making Out With ‘Bachelor’ Nation’ Man, Moving On From Josh Murray
+Amanda Stanton Reportedly Spotted Making Out With ‘Bachelor’ Nation Man, Moving On From Josh Murray

 — Lindsay Bramson (@WSMVLindsay) January 21, 2017

-It turns out that this past weekend Lauren Bushnell, Jen Saviano, Amanda Stanton and Lace Morris hung out with Evan, Carly, and Wells while in town.
+It turns out that this past weekend Lauren Bushnell, Jen Saviano, Amanda Stanton, and Lace Morris hung out with Evan, Carly, and Wells while in town.
 Evan Bass and Carly Waddell are still together and going strong, so that only leaves one guy that Amanda could have been seen with this weekend.
-That is right she was seen hooking up with Wells Adams.
-The crazy thing is Amanda and Wells didn’t seem to be trying to hide it.
+That’s right — she was reportedly seen hooking up with Wells Adams.
+The crazy thing is, Amanda and Wells didn’t seem to be trying to hide it.

-Amanda and Wells were seen making out over the weekend.
-They were out in public doing it, but Reality Steve doesn’t think that they are actually a couple.
+Amanda and Wells were reportedly seen making out over the weekend.
+Allegedly, they were out in public doing it, but Reality Steve doesn’t think that they are actually a couple.
 It could turn into something later, but so far it looks like it is really early in the dating stages.
 Amanda Stanton lives in California, and Wells lives clear in Nashville.
 That would make it pretty hard for these two to start dating.
 So far, there are not any videos or anything, but hopefully, some fans that saw them out got a few pictures or clips of Wells and Amanda together.

 Oh my god ???? @LaceMorris @amandastantonnn @LaurenBushnell3 pic.twitter.com/0Fx3o4fE2j